-The small campus environment of Murrieta Canyon Academy supports the needs of all students through the use of social emotional learning (SEL) and restorative practices.
-With the implementation of these strategies, our teachers and support staff strive to create an individualized learning environment and campus community that provides students with an engaging and supportive learning environment leading to personal and academic success.
+The small campus environment of Murrieta Canyon Academy supports the needs of all students through the use of Social Emotional Learning (SEL) and Restorative Practices.
+With a school vision centered on "committing to every student, every day to ensure life readiness", our teachers and support staff strive to create an individualized learning environment and campus community that provides students with an engaging and supportive educational experience.